MicrosoftIsDumb/Defender-for-Cloud-Apps-Proxy-Bypass/README.md

 # Defender-for-Cloud-Apps-Proxy-Bypass
-Simple CLIENT side bypass for the Microsoft Defender for Cloud Apps Proxy
+Simple CLIENT side bypass for the Microsoft Defender for Cloud Apps Proxy.
+I submitted this to MSRC and Microsoft determined that this was not worth fixing.
+Enjoy!

 ## Description
 By setting a user agent string in your browser, you can bypass the protections offered by the Microsoft Defender for Cloud Apps Proxy.
 (Copy, Paste, Download, etc.)